 Their fish soup is always hot and full of flavour.
 It has a perfect combination of sweet and savoury with a hint of fresh coriander.
-Best to order it with thick bee hoon.
-The soft texture of the noodles goes well with the delicate but firm fish slices.
+It’s best to order it with a thick bee hoon.
+The noodles’ soft texture goes well with the delicate but firm fish slices.
 This is a perfect dish to warm you up for a cold rainy day!

-Stop over and have a meal at #01-122 Boon Lay Place Market and Food Village.
+Stop over and eat at #01-122 Boon Lay Place Market and Food Village.

 Ma Bo Lor Mee in Jurong West

 This famous Lor Mee stall has many branches all over Singapore.
 They opened their Boon Lay branch in November 2018.
 But even if it is a new stall, it is still one of the famous and best stalls in Boon Lay, so expect a long queue.

 Believe it or not, their signature Lor Mee has an affordable price and generous serving.
 They filled the bowl of lor mee with luscious gravy that had a perfect consistency.
 The noodles are soft and have the right amount of thickness.
 You can say that the different toppings are from fresh ingredients because of the delicious taste.

 You can visit them at #01-165 Boon Lay Place Market and Food Village.